Cluster sampling: When clusters are of different sizes

 Without modifying the estimated parameter, cluster sampling is unbiased when the clusters are approximately the same size.
 In this case, the parameter is computed by combining all the selected clusters.
 When the clusters are of different sizes there are several options:

 One method is to sample clusters and then survey all elements in that cluster.
 Another method is a two-stage method of sampling a fixed proportion of units (be it 5% or 50%, or another number, depending on cost considerations) from within each of the selected clusters.
 Relying on the sample drawn from these options will yield an unbiased estimator.
 However, the sample size is no longer fixed upfront.
 This leads to a more complicated formula for the standard error of the estimator, as well as issues with the optics of the study plan (since the power analysis and the cost estimations often relate to a specific sample size).

 A third possible solution is to use probability proportionate to size sampling.
 In this sampling plan, the probability of selecting a cluster is proportional to its size, so a large cluster has a greater probability of selection than a small cluster.
 The advantage here is that when clusters are selected with probability proportionate to size, the same number of interviews should be carried out in each sampled cluster so that each unit sampled has the same probability of selection.

 Applications of cluster sampling

 An example of cluster sampling is area sampling or geographical cluster sampling.
-Each cluster is a geographical area.
+Each cluster is a geographical area in an area sampling frame.
 Because a geographically dispersed population can be expensive to survey, greater economy than simple random sampling can be achieved by grouping several respondents within a local area into a cluster.
 It is usually necessary to increase the total sample size to achieve equivalent precision in the estimators, but cost savings may make such an increase in sample size feasible.

+For the organization of a population census, the first step is usually dividing the overall geographic area into enumeration areas or census tracts for the field work organization.
+Enumeration areas may be also useful as first-stage units for cluster sampling in many types of surveys.
+When a population census is outdated, the list of individuals should not be directly used as sampling frame for a socio-economic survey.
+Updating the whole census is economically unfeasible.
+A good alternative may be keeping the old enumeration areas, with some update in highly dynamic areas, such as urban suburbs, selecting a sample of enumeration areas and updating the list of individuals or households only in the selected enumeration areas.

 Cluster sampling is used to estimate low mortalities in cases such as wars, famines and natural disasters.